-At High Street Primary Academy, the progress and attainment of all pupils is reviewed termly by the Teachers and the Senior Leadership Team at which time support may be changed to meet identified needs.
+At High Street Primary Academy, the progress and attainment of all pupils is reviewed termly (3 times a year) by the Teachers and the Senior Leadership Team at which time support may be changed to meet identified needs.
 Children identified with SEN may have an Individual Education Plan.
 These are also reviewed three times a year and progress is measured within each target.
 These are a working document and can also be changed as the need arises.